alphagov/specialist-publisher/README.md

 This application does not store documents in a database of its own.
 Instead it uses Publishing API to store and retrieve documents.
 MongoDB is used for storing local user records.

+Formats can be [flagged](https://github.com/alphagov/specialist-publisher/blob/f8e93142dfad6f3971a73c923b01f2e7352bdb54/lib/documents/schemas/tax_tribunal_decisions.json#L64) as `pre-production`. `pre-production` documents are only publishable on development and integration.

 ## Screenshots

 ![Specialist Documents - CMA Case Format](docs/specialist-publisher-screenshot.png)